 Master of Science in Computational Linguistics

 The curriculum consists of courses in linguistics and computer science, in roughly a 50/50 mix, for a total of 32 credit hours.
 Four courses (16 credits) are required in linguistics and four courses (16 credits) in computer science.
-The degree further requires a culminating special written project on a topic relevant to the student's interest and in consultation with individual advisors.
+The degree also requires a culminating special written project on a topic relevant to the student's interest and in consultation with individual advisors.

-- Sound structure (LIN 410, 427, 510)
+- Sound structure (LING 410, 427, 510)

-- Grammatical structure (LIN 420, 460, 461, 462, 520)
+- Grammatical structure (LING 420, 460, 461, 462, 520)

-- Meaning (425, 465, 466, 468, 525, 535)
+- Meaning (LING 425, 465, 466, 468, 525, 535)

 At least one of the following:

-- LIN 420: Introduction to Grammatical Systems
+- LING 420: Introduction to Grammatical Systems

-- LIN 425: Introduction to Semantic Analysis
+- LING 425: Introduction to Semantic Analysis

 Plus at least two from the following: